pocomane/brewed-in-the-apocalypse/bita.md

 An example of these moves are already given in the core mechanics sections.

-__Convince someone NPC__ - When you leverage something to try to convince, manipulate, bluff, fast-talk or lie to someone and you have to roll: tell them what you want them to do, give them a reason, then:
+__Sway a NPC__ - When you try to convince someone leveraging something, and you have to roll, you tell what you want them to do, you give them a reason, then:

 - On Success, they’ll go along with you, unless or until some fact or action betrays the reason you gave them.
 - On trade-off, they’ll go along with you, but they need some concrete assurance, corroboration, or evidence first.

+This move applies also when you tray to manipulate, bluff, fast-talk, lie or threaten with the violence someone.

 ```
 Bob - I ask Nick to open the door and let us to enter.
 Can I roll?

-Scenarist - Well, you are not using nothing to convince him.
+Scenarist - Well, you are not using nothing to sway him.
 You are just
 asking.

 Bob - Ok, Bart says "Hey Nick, are you not tired to work for Rick ?
 Let me enter